 Order #10 is the order that clears the market of all available units.
 All winning orders are awarded the winning rate (in this case, 2.12%) as the interest rate for the next period that interest will accrue when another auction will be held.
 Multiple orders at the winning rate are allocated units on a pro rata basis, with bid/hold orders of existing holders given priority.
 Notwithstanding the foregoing, in no event will the interest rate exceed the maximum interest rate.
-Furthermore, if the maximum rate for an upcoming auction rate security interest period is less than the winning rate (in this case, 2.12%), winning bidders will still be required to purchase the auction rate securities for which they bid, which auction rate securities will bear interest at the maximum rate, provided that the difference between the maximum rate and 2.12% will immediately accrue as carry-over amount and be paid on the next occurring quarterly distribution date on which moneys are available under the indenture.
+Furthermore, if the maximum rate for an upcoming auction rate security interest period is less than the winning rate (in this case, 2.12%), winning bidders will still be required to purchase the auction rate securities for which they bid, which auction rate and 2.12% will immediately accrue as carry-over amount and be paid on the next occurring quarterly distribution date on which moneys are available under the indenture.